nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

 * Improved resizing logic for locked aspect ratio - Week 7
 * Redesigned icons for stretch / shrink - Week 7
 * Updated icons and UI for make symmetric - Week 7
-* Redesigned icons for ResizeLab - Week 8
+* Working on redesigning icons for ResizeLab
-* Created unit tests for Stretch/Shrink - Week 8
 * Working on crop to match feature